-For those seeking suggested guidelines on your Grouper Deployment, check out the TIER Grouper Deployment Guide.
+For those seeking suggested guidelines on your Grouper Deployment, check out the Grouper Deployment Guide.

 How to Share your Grouper Story